Breadsall Priory: History after dissolution

-Following dissolution, some of Breadsall's lands weretransferred to Darley Abbey.
-However, Darley was also dissolved soon after, and the land passed to the crown.
-By September 1536, the priory site itself was leased by the crown, and being farmed by, Lawrence Holland of Belper.
+Following dissolution, some of Breadsall's lands were transferred to Darley Abbey.
+However, Darley was also dissolved soon after, and the land passed to the Crown.
+By September 1536, the priory site itself was leased by the Crown, and being farmed by, Lawrence Holland of Belper.
 Following the Dissolution of the Monasteries in 1536, the site was granted by the Crown to the Duke of Suffolk.

-Breadsall subsequently has passed through numerous owners.
-In the late 16th-century, when under the ownership of Sir John Bentley, an Elizabethan "E-plan" house was constructed on the former priory site..
+Breadsall subsequently passed through numerous owners.
+In the late 16th century, when under the ownership of Sir John Bentley, an Elizabethan "E-plan" house was constructed on the former priory site.
 The original house, also known as Breadsall Priory, was altered and extended by architect Robert Scrivener around 1861, and a new wing was added in 1906.
 The house's stable buildings were constructed in the mid-19th century.

 The physician and poet Erasmus Darwin, grandfather of Charles Darwin, moved to Breadsall shortly before his death in 1802.
 The house was subsequently home to his son Sir Francis Sacheverel Darwin (1786–1859).
 Sir Francis' son Edward Levett Darwin, author of the Gameskeeper's Manual (under the pseudonym "High Elms"), learnt natural history in its grounds.

 Later, Derby industrialist Sir Alfred Seale Haslam (1844–1927), (Mayor of Derby 1890/91, Member of Parliament for Newcastle-under-Lyme 1900/6) acquired the house.
 His son Eric Seale Haslam was High Sheriff of Derbyshire in 1937.

 The building is currently a Marriott hotel, with two 18-hole golf courses: one set in parkland and is called the Priory Course; the other is called the Moorland Course.
 In 2005, the priory hosted a G8 summit meeting of environment and development ministers.

 The house was Grade II Listed on 2 September 1952.
 The associated stables, built in the mid-19th-century, are in residential use.
 The stables were Grade II Listed on 6 November 1986.